POL-U5341.03 Distributing Payments to Payees

 Who does this policy apply to?

-This policy guides the distribution of payments to payees for both payroll and non-payroll payments, regardless of payment method, to ensure internal controls and protection of financial resources.
+This policy applies to the distribution of payments generated by the University to payees for both payroll and non-payroll payments regardless of payment method.

 Overview